amitava82/radiole/README.md

 License
 -------
-This project is licensed under the MIT license, Copyright (c) 2016 Amitava Saha.
+This project is licensed under the Apache License 2.0, Copyright (c) 2016 Amitava Saha.
 For more information see LICENSE.md.